Women Owned Businesses. Who Runs the World? Girls!

 Business Across Cultures

 Let’s talk business.
 No, I mean let’s talkkkkk, Business!
 One of the most vital aspects of running any business, regardless of the gender it is owned by, is communication.
 “Culture can have an impact on a person’s ability to communicate with another”, Cruz points out.
 Cultural norms can affect a person’s experiences in life and therefore their interpretation of the world.
-Due to this underlying factor, a person predominantly raised in the United States may have a different way of thinking than that of someone raised in an underdeveloped country.
+Due to this underlying factor, a person predominantly raised in the United States may have a different way of thinking than someone raised in an underdeveloped country.

-It isn’t EVERY country that your undeniable NEED for coffee can be satisfied on nearly every street corner, and your panic can be soothed by the sight of a green and white two-tailed mermaid with a star crown. ?
+It isn’t EVERY country where your undeniable NEED for coffee can be satisfied on nearly every street corner, and your panic can be soothed by the sight of a green and white two-tailed mermaid with a star crown. ?

 To easily interact with people within another culture, or with different beliefs, it is necessary to understand a global concept of some cultures, and avoid ethnocentrism, stereotyping, prejudice, and cultural relativism.
 “We are only as blind as we want to be” the wonderfully wise, Maya Angelou assured us.
 We must make the active conscious decision to keep an open mind and open heart, therefore enabling open communication and understanding when connecting across cultures.